Cover Crop Seeds Spring Mix

 Add to cart

-Available again in March/April 2027.
-Please sign up below to go onto the waiting list.
+Available again in March/April 2027 — please sign up below to join the waiting list.

-Organically grown at KoruKai Herb Farm, Banks Peninsula.
+Organically grown at KoruKai Herb Farm, Banks Peninsula, New Zealand.

-Demand is high every year for our organic seed garlic and we always sell out.
+Demand for our organic seed garlic is high every year and stock always sells out quickly.

 Each bag contains 10 seed garlic cloves as pictured.
-Please read info below and store them cool and dry until you plant them.
+Please read the growing and storage information below and store cloves in a cool, dry place until planting time.

 Tomato Tangella seeds